Chadius/chadSerrantResume/README.md

 [>VMWare Tanzu Labs<](https://tanzu.vmware.com/labs) (formerly Pivotal Labs) consults companies and organizations to help their software projects and products move fast forever.

-Software Engineer
+*Software Engineer*

 #### Responsibilities
+- Pair with client developers to improve software quality and speed up the release process by sharing project knowledge among teammates.
-- Work alongside designers and project managers to evaluate and rank which tasks are needed to meet the client’s desires.
+- Work alongside designers and project managers to evaluate and rank client desires.
-- Pair with client developers in order to spread extreme programming practices and to share project knowledge among teammates.
 - Investigate process and implement improvements to eliminate inefficiencies in the project’s development.
 #### Successes
+- Massachusetts Consortium for Innovative Education Assessment (MCIEA) and VMWare Tanzu Labs updated the School Quality Measures webpage to help educators understand how to improve school environments.
+Labs focused on building trust to create a partnership rather than a list of requirements.  [>Blog post<](https://tanzu.vmware.com/content/blog/mciea-vmware-tanzu-labs-school-quality-measures)
 - Humana Inc. teamed up with Pivotal to modernize the Medicare shopping experience for customers and sales agents.
-In 2020 the new site was used to handle 100% of their Open Enrollment Period traffic. [>Humana's new customer plans webpage<](https://plans.humana.com/)
+In 2020 the new site was used to handle 100% of their Open Enrollment Period traffic. [>Humana's product lead explains the process<](https://tanzu.vmware.com/content/videos/how-vmware-tanzu-enhanced-this-insurance-company-s-medicare-digital-enrollment-experience)
 - Kessel Run, part of the US Air Force, is chosen to help update the F-35 maintenance program, ALIS. [>News article<](https://www.airforcemag.com/f-35-program-dumps-alis-for-odin/)

 ### Harvard Medical School